 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The most significant advantage that flexible displays are potentially expected to offer are their durability.
-Since this screen can be bent and manipulated, it tends to absorb the fall and collision impact better than solid glass structures that are currently in the application.
+The most significant advantage flexible displays is its durability.
+Since, this screen can be bent and manipulated, it tends to absorb fall and collision impact better than solid glass structures that are currently in the application.
+Furthermore, the use of plastic substrates results in broken screens becoming a thing of the past.
+However, that flexibility is expected to get commercialized only by the end of the forecast period, leading to the increased usage of plastic or metals instead of glass in the flexible and bendable screens.

 Scope of the Report